cisagov/prescup-web/prescup20/FAQ.md

 <div class="card" id="q23">
     <strong> 23.
 What happens if I qualify for both the team and individual final rounds?</strong>
 The final rounds for the President's Cup team and individual competitions will be held on different days.
 Competitors who qualify for both final round events will be able to compete in each one without a conflict.
-Furthermore, each Individual Track final will take place at different times, allowing for someone to paritcipate in both if they should qualify.
+Furthermore, each Individual Track final will take place at different times, allowing for someone to participate in both if they should qualify.
 </div>

 <div class="card" id="q24">
     <strong> 24.
 I heard there will be multi-part challenges.
 How will that work?</strong>
-This year, we've implemented multi-part challenges to reward competitiors for their efforts towards solving the challenge.
-For multi-part challenges, you will be presented with multiple questions and multiple solution submission boxes in the Challenge.
+This year, we've implemented multi-part challenges to reward competitors for their efforts towards solving the challenge.
+For multi-part challenges, you will be presented with multiple questions and multiple solution submission boxes in the challenge.
 These challenges are designed to test your knowledge across the width of a challenge; for instance, you may be asked to provide multiple identifiers from a packet capture file, each as its own solution.
-Each question will clearly identify what type of solution and the proper format to submit. <strong>PLEASE NOTE:</strong> When you press submit, ALL of your solutions will be sent to the grading server, and you will be limited to THREE (3) submissions per challenge.
+Each question will clearly identify what type of solution and the proper format to submit.
+<strong>PLEASE NOTE:</strong> When you press submit, ALL of your solutions will be sent to the grading server, and you will be limited to THREE (3) submissions per challenge.

 <!----- For more information, please see the following video: ------->
 </div>